Last updated: July 22, 2020

 How We Secure Information

-We implement appropriate technical and organizational measures to protect the information we collect and store.
+We implement appropriate technical and organizational measures to protect the information we collect and store, and require all agents who carry out our processing on our behalf to do the same.
 Unfortunately, no security measures are 100% foolproof, and as such no network or system (including ours) can be guaranteed to be 100% secure against destruction, loss, alteration, unauthorized disclosure of, or access to information we collect and store.
 If you believe your information may not be secure for any reason, please contact us immediately at email@example.com.

 To the fullest extent permitted by law, the Site and the Service (and any other associated services, information, data, features, and other content or materials) are provided on an “as-is” and “as-available” basis.
 To the fullest extent permitted by law, IMI excludes all warranties, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.

-You may access, correct, amend, or delete certain Personal Information you may have provided us through your User account (if you are a User).
-If you are unable to do so, or have any questions about Personal Information we have collected about you, or would like to entirely delete your account, please contact us at firstname.lastname@example.org.
+You may access, correct, amend, or delete certain Personal Information you may have provided us through your Integrator, Customer, or Accessibility User account (if you are an Integrator, Customer, or Accessibility User).
+If you are unable to do so, or have any questions about Personal Information we have collected and/or shared about you, or would like to withdraw your consent for our processing (i.e. entirely delete your account) please contact us at firstname.lastname@example.org.

 Information from Children

-Our Site and Service are not directed to children under the age of 13 and we do not knowingly collect Personal Information from children under the age of 13.
-If we learn that we have collected Personal Information of a child under the age 13, we will take reasonable steps to delete such information from our files as soon as is practicable.
+Our Sites and Service are not directed to children under the age of 13 and we do not knowingly collect Personal Information from children under the age of 13.
+If we learn that we have collected Personal Information of a child under the age 13, we will take reasonable steps to delete such information from our files as soon as is practicable, unless we have a legal obligation to retain it.
 Please contact us at email@example.com if you believe we have any information from or about a child under the age of 13.

 Notice to California Residents